jalalon11/vsmart-tuneup-sales/README.md

-# Vsmart Sales Tracker
+# Vsmart Tune-Up Sales Tracker

-A Laravel-based customer and device management system for Vsmart, featuring:
+A Laravel-based customer and device management system for Vsmart Tune-Up, featuring:

 - Customer management with contact details and social media links
 - Device tracking for each customer